 - It is also possible to save/load/manage MIDI track presets in the same way as you do with audio track presets.
 They will automatically be tagged with the MIDI tag when they are saved.
 It is not possible to load a MIDI preset to the preset pool. - You can preview the currently selected preset by pressing the [TRIG 1-16] key of the active track.
-All presets available for the active track can be previewed.
 Please note that if the previewed preset is sent to the effects, the current effects settings will affect it. - Several presets can be simultaneously affected by the commands available in the PRESET OPERATIONS menu.
 Select/deselect individual presets by highlighting them and pressing [YES]. - · Press [FUNC] + [UP]/[DOWN] for faster scrolling in the preset list.

-9.3.4 POOL
+9.2.4 POOL

-Proves a quick access to the pool in the Preset manager.
+Provides a quick access to the pool in the Preset manager.
 Here you can manage the preset pool.
 You can, among other things add presets, select multiple presets, delete presets, and rename presets.
+For more information about the preset pool, please see "9.1 THE +DRIVE LIBRARY AND THE POOL" on page 28